lrddrl/alta-backend/README.md

 ## Database Setup

 1. **Install PostgreSQL:**
-   Ensure you have PostgreSQL installed on your machine.
-You can download it from the [official website](https://www.postgresql.org/download/).
+   Ensure  PostgreSQL installed on machine.

 2. **Create a new PostgreSQL database:**
    ```sh